spruceki/folding-at-home/README.md

 Requirements
 ------------

-Currently only targets CentOS and Debian servers.
+Currently only targets recent versions of CentOS/RHEL and Debian/Ubuntu.
 Pull requests for other OSs would be welcomed!

 Role Variables
 --------------